Scholarship & Grant Opportunities

 Scholarships for Graduating High School Seniors

-*Given our four-year commitment to our scholars, we do not anticipate accepting new College Women's Club Foundation scholarship applications again until 2027.
+*Given our four-year commitment to our scholars, we do not anticipate accepting new College Women's Club Foundation scholarship applications again until Spring 2027.

 Girls' Club Grants for the Continuation of Higher Education

 To help women whose college studies have been interrupted, the AAUW awards the Girls Club Grant.
-Applicant must be a woman who has experienced at least a one-year absence from regular enrollment and matriculation processes or is presently enrolled with at least sophomore status in an accredited College/University based in the Greater Milwaukee area.
+Applicant must be a woman who has experienced at least a one-year absence from regular enrollment and matriculation processes and is presently enrolled with at least sophomore status in an accredited College/University based in the Greater Milwaukee area.
 Awardee(s) are provided AAUW membership.

-*2024 APPLICATION https://forms.gle/sAzAzorw6QMW3DxW7
+*2024 APPLICATION IS CLOSED.

 RECENT SCHOLARSHIP RECIPIENTS